 If you think that a career in leisure and tourism is an easy way to have fun and holiday while being paid, or that working in sports means coaching a premier league football team you should think again.

 Far from being an easy option careers in the leisure, sport and tourism sector require hard work, dedication and a genuine passion for what you do.

 Graduates entering the leisure, sport and tourism sector can expect:

-- a relatively low salary - this is particularly true in travel and tourism.
-However, salaries in sport and leisure vary depending on the size and location of companies, and whether the organisation is local authority-owned or privately-owned;
+- A relatively low salary - this is particularly true in travel and tourism.
+However, salaries in sport and leisure vary depending on the size and location of companies, and whether the organisation is local authority or privately-owned.

 To find out more about typical salaries and working conditions in your chosen career, see job profiles.